Student Leadership Collective

 - The back of the banner must include: the name of the organization, banner coordinator contact information, club advisor, and affiliated governing board.

-- Bring completed banner to Student Life by Thursday at Noon for review.
+- Bring completed banner to SEE by Thursday at Noon for review.
 You will be notified shortly after if your banner will be posted on Monday or if changes are necessary.

 - If changes are needed, final banner must be submitted by Friday at noon.